helfrichmichael/prusaslicer-novnc/README.md

 In unraid you can set these values during set up.
 For containers outside of unraid, you can set this by adding the following params or similar  `-e NVIDIA_DRIVER_CAPABILITIES="all" NVIDIA_VISIBLE_DEVICES="all"`.
 If using Docker Compose, uncomment the enviroment variables in the relevant docker-compose.yaml file.

-In addtion to the above, to enable HW 3D acceleration (helps with complex models and visualizing the sliced layers), you must pass ane environment variable by adding a `-e ENABLEHWGPU=true` to the docker run command or adding `- ENABLEHWGPU=true` to your docker compose.
+In addition to the information above, to enable **HW 3D acceleration** (which helps with complex models and visualizing sliced layers), you must set an environment variable.
+You can do this by either adding `-e ENABLEHWGPU=true` to the `docker run` command or including `- ENABLEHWGPU=true` in your Docker Compose configuration.

 ### Other Environment Variables

-Default values shown below.
+Below are the default values for various environment variables:

-- `DISPLAY=:0` sets the DISPLAY variable, this can be left as 0
+- `DISPLAY=:0`: Sets the DISPLAY variable (usually left as 0).
-- `VGL_DISPLAY=egl` needed for HW 3D accelration with EGL support on the HOST graphics driver.
+- `VGL_DISPLAY=egl`: Required for HW 3D acceleration with EGL support on the HOST graphics driver.
-- `SUPD_LOGLEVEL=INFO` log level for supervisord
+- `SUPD_LOGLEVEL=INFO`: Specifies the log level for supervisord.
-- `ENABLEHWGPU=true` enable HW 3D Accelaration
+- `ENABLEHWGPU=true`: Enables HW 3D acceleration.
-- `VNC_RESOLUTION=1280x800` resolution of the VNC server
+- `VNC_RESOLUTION=1280x800`: Defines the resolution of the VNC server.
-- `VNC_PASSWORD=(None)` defaults to no VNC password, you can add one here.
+- `VNC_PASSWORD=`: Defaults to no VNC password, but you can add one here.
-- `NOVNC_PORT=8080` port for the novonc HTML5/web interface.
+- `NOVNC_PORT=8080`: Sets the port for the noVNC HTML5/web interface.
-- `VNC_PORT=5900` port fo the vnc server, allows direct connections using a VNC client.
-Note the `DISPLAY` number above is added to the port number, so if your display is :1 then VNC port accepting connections will be `5901`
+- `VNC_PORT=5900`: Defines the port for the VNC server, allowing direct connections using a VNC client.
+Note that the `DISPLAY` number is added to the port number (e.g., if your display is :1, the VNC port accepting connections will be `5901`).

 ## Links